GLOBAL MARKETS-Gold, oil rise as Ukraine tensions spur safety bids

 U.S. factory activity rose in February to its highest level since May 2010, according to financial data firm Markit.
 Separately, the Institute for Supply Management said its index of U.S. factory activity rose to 53.2 in February, topping expectations.

-The dollar and yen gained as investors sought the safety of those currencies after Russia's intervention.
+The dollar and yen gained as investors sought the safety of those currencies after Russia's intervention in the Crimean peninsula.

 The greenback was also supported by economic data showing an increase in U.S. personal income and spending in January in the midst of one of the worst winters in recent memory.